weltraumkuh/dbus-deye-sun-g3-pvinverter/README.md

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Deye Sun G3 Inverter to the VenusOS and GX devices from Victron.
 This repo is based on the great work of @vikt0rm and others.
+Altered to work with new Deye Firmware only communicating via AT commands.

 ## Motivation
 This repository is a modification of https://github.com/vikt0rm/dbus-shelly-1pm-pvinverter.